 The 16 personality types of modern days can also be characterized using the four main temperament types established by the ancient Greek philosophers.
 The Defender personality type falls under the Melancholic temperament.

 People with the Melancholic temperament are traditionalists; they value their families and friends above all else.
 They are also reliable, yet set in their ways (not always a positive trait), and they don’t really like adventure.
 Moreover, Melancholic types are meticulous, realistic, and routine-oriented.

 Now, if we take a closer look at the ISFJ type, it’s easy to see all these traits in their behavior and way of thinking.
-Still, even though they share the Melancholic temperament category with three other MBTI types (ESFJs, ISTJs, and ESTJs), The Defender personality does not fully inherit all the traits associated with this temperament but possesses distinguishing characteristics as well.
+Still, even though they share the Melancholic temperament category with three other personality types (ESFJs, ISTJs, and ESTJs), The Defender personality does not fully inherit all the traits associated with this temperament but possesses distinguishing characteristics as well.

-Thuso, it’s time to get into what makes ISFJs tick: the feelings, thoughts, and actions that uniquely define this Myers-Briggs personality type.
+Thuso, it’s time to get into what makes ISFJs tick: the feelings, thoughts, and actions that uniquely define this personality type.

 For instance, the ISFJ personality type is characterized by:

 - Introversion (vs. Extraversion) – a person with this preference needs to spend time alone in order to feel energized and feels drained by too much social interaction.